Find K Closest Elements

 4. Explain your approach:

-The approach involves using a binary search to find the index of the closest element to x
+The approach involves using a binary search to find the index of the closest element to x.
+By expanding a window around the found index using two pointers, we can include the k closest elements.

 5. Write clean and readable code: